Knock-Out (1992 film)

 Knock-Out is a 1992 Indian Tamil-language short drama film written and directed by B. Lenin.

-Cast
+Plot

 In 1982, a gravedigger buries an unknown man and while clearing his body discovers a gold medal attached to his sacred thread.
 The corpse is revealed to be that of renown boxer Sanjeevi, who participated in the 1952 Olympics.
 After many years, a tour guide takes tourists to the memorial made by the government for Sanjeevi, which is inaccurately located and his grave is still exposed.